 3. f(FHP,n,theta) = (n! / FHP!(n-FHP)!) * thetak * (1-theta)n-FHP

 In this configuration (3) theta only takes on one value.
-To account for the different possible values of theta, its' value can be set to the Beta distribution.
-Resulting in a Binomial distribution with parameter theta which is defined by a Beta distribution with parameters alpha and beta.
+To account for the different possible values of theta, its' value can be set to the Beta distribution resulting in a Binomial distribution with parameter theta which is defined by a Beta distribution with parameters alpha and beta.

 4. FHP | theta ~ Bin(n, theta)